Nick Whitworth: Montana Western

 In 2010, Whitworth got his first shot to run an offense when he was hired as the offensive coordinator at Montana Western.
 He was also the running backs coach.

 Central Washington

 From 2011 to 2014, Whitworth was the special teams coordinator and running backs coach at Central Washington.
 Again, his special teams units showed constant improvement as the Wildcats ranked fifth nationally in punt return defense, 11th in kick return average and 13th in kick coverage in 2013.
-In 2014, the Wilcats led the nation in kick return average and ranked 18th in punt return average.
+In 2014, the Wildcats led the nation in kick return average and ranked 18th in punt return average.

 Portland State

 From 2015 to 2018, Whitworth was the special teams coordinator and running backs coach at Portland State.
 In his first season with the Vikings, Whitworth coached former wide receiver turned running back David Jones to a 1000-yard rushing season.
 He also helped develop Jonathan Gonzales in to an All-Big Sky kicker and Kameron Canaday in to an All-American and future NFL long snapper.
 Canaday went on to play five seasons in the NFL, spending 2016 with the Arizona Cardinals, and 2017–2020 with the Pittsburgh Steelers.

 In 2016, Whitworth coached running backs Nate Tago and Paris Penn to all-conference seasons, while also coaching Gonzales to another all-conference season, along with punter Mason Kinsella, and special teamer Mitchell Thompson.

 Under Whitworth's watch, Thompson was again named all-conference in 2017, and in 2018, Whitworth guiding freshman kicker Cody Williams to an all-conference nod.